Student actors wear beige jackets and holding toilet rolls as binoculars

 Theatre & Performance BA(Hons)

-Create original, brave and enthralling work for theatre and live spaces.
+Create innovative, brave and enthralling work for theatre and live performance.

 Key details